 With this document, you allow others to know if you want any and all medical care applied as long as possible to sustain your life or if you do not want this type of care.
 If you fail to have such a document in place, or the document is not created properly, other people may make these decisions for you.

 Creating an advanced medical directive requires careful wording and clear details.
 You also want to ensure your wishes cannot be misconstrued in any way.
-Working with an attorney minimizes the risk of confusion.
+Working with an estate planning attorney minimizes the risk of confusion.
 You also do not have to be worried that others will change these directives later or use them outside of your goals.